bensurman/angular-screenmatch/README.md

 });
 ```

 The binding of the event listener can be prevented during configuration if you don't want to use it.
 Doing this will prevent `bind` and `once` from dynamically updating after the initial load.  <b>It is not recommended</b> unless you only want to use the `is` method.
-Disabling the event listener will also stop the directive updating dynamically.
+Disabling the event listener will also stop the directive updating dynamically, but it will still work on load.

 ##API

 #####`screenmatch.is(string)`
 Checks a list of values for matchmedia truthiness.
 Only triggers once, on load.

-For most use cases, you should probably use `bind()` or `once()` instead.
+For resize events, you should use `bind()` or `once()` instead.
 ######argument
 String containing a comma separated list of values to match.
 ######returns